RUB-NDS/PRET/README.md

   info variables   - Lists printer's environment variables.
 ```

-Not that many commands are supported exclusively by HP printers, because other vendors have only implemented a subset of the PJL standard.
+Not that some commands are supported exclusively by HP printers, because other vendors have only implemented a subset of the PJL standard.
 This is especially true for PML based commands like `restart`or `reset`.
-Enabling long-term job retention via the `hold` command seems to be possible for Epson devices only.
-NVRAM access via the `nvram` command seems to work on printers by Brother (and Konica Minolta?).
-Access to the file system (inclusing path traversal) seems to be supported by HP only.
-Xerox, Kyocera, Ricoh and Dell (which only shell rebranded devices) do partially read/write operations, however limited to a certain, sandboxed directory.
+Enabling long-term job retention via the `hold` command seems to be possible for some Epson devices only.
+NVRAM access via the `nvram` command is a proprietary feature of Brother printers.

+Access to the file system is supported by various HP, Xerox, Kyocera, Ricoh and Dell (which only shell rebranded devices) do partially read/write operations, however limited to a certain, sandboxed directory.

 ### Commands in PCL mode